Matt Limegrover

 Matt Limegrover (born November 26, 1968) is an American college football coach.
-He was the run game coordinator and offensive line coach for Kent State University, until stepping away following the 2024 season.
+He is currently the assistant offensive line coach at Minnesota, a position he has held since 2025.
+He previously the run game coordinator and offensive line coach for Kent State University, until stepping away following the 2024 season.
 Prior to Kent State, Limegrover served as the offensive line coach at Arkansas State, offensive coordinator at Minnesota, Northern Illinois, Southern Illinois, and Chicago.

 Early life

 Limegrover, a Pittsburgh native, began playing football in the fourth grade for the father of former Penn State offensive coordinator Joe Moorhead.
 He attended Central Catholic High School and graduated from the University of Chicago in 1991 and holds a master's degree from Northwestern University.
 Limegrover interned with the Major League Baseball team Chicago White Sox with classmate Kim Ng a high ranking MLB executive.

 College playing career

 Limegrover was a 6–2, 265-pound lineman for the Chicago Maroons, an NCAA Division III team, from 1987 to 1990 and was Honorable Mention All-University Athletic Association (UAA) in 1990.